rfitak/Camel_Genomics/window_diversity.md

 # Find overlapping WC windows
 WC.selected = data[which(logPi_WCvDrom > quantile(logPi_WCvDrom, 0.995) & logPi_WCvDC > quantile(logPi_WCvDC, 0.995) & data$TajD_WC < -2), ]
 write.table(WC.selected, file = "WC.selected.100kb.tsv", quote = F, sep = "\t", row.names = F)
 ```
+This resulted in three windows passing the criteria for selection.
+Below we will add the detection of selection using the population branch statistics (PBS), and also find the genes that overlap these regions.

-### Find windows under positive selection
+## Find windows under positive selection using the PBS
-In this section we will find the extreme outlier windows to identify regions under positive selection.
-We will also add the calculation of the population branch statistic (PBS) to further identify positive selection in the DC or WC lineages.
+In this section we will find the extreme outlier windows to identify regions under positive selection by calculating the population branch statistic (PBS) to further identify positive selection in the DC or WC lineages.
 See [Yi et al. 2010 Science](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3711608/) for the original derivation.
 It is actually quite simple.
 Most of this analysis will be done in R.

 The function below calculates the PBS statistic.
 The input is a vector of three Fst measures.
 The first Fst is the population of interest compared with the sister population, the second is population of interest compared with the outgroup, and the last Fst is the sister population compared with the outgroup.
 The function returns the PBS for the population of interest.